• Skip to primary navigation

 Most likely you simply haven’t whipped it long enough (use an electric mixer or it will take a long time!).
 However, is it possible that your cream was too warm?
 Cream that’s too warm may never thicken to the stiff peaks we’re looking for.

-How can I fix whipped cream that’s been over-whipped?
+How can I fix cream that’s been over-whipped?

 Accidentally overdone it and found yourself with nearly curdled cream?
 Don’t panic!
-If you haven’t gone too far with it, you can save your whipped cream by adding a tablespoon or two of additional cream and stirring on low-speed.
+If you haven’t gone too far with it, you can save it by adding a tablespoon or two of additional cream and stirring on low-speed.

 If it’s not salvageable, you can always keep mixing until you have some homemade butter!